-The Secret of the Sangraal & Other Writings is a sewn hardback book of 375+vii pages with silk ribbon marker, head and tailbands,
+The Secret of the Sangraal & Other Writings is now unavailable as a limited edition hardback.

 (Please note that the ebook will be sent manually, so there may be a short delay in receiving it.)